 - Preservation of the Ancient Maya Tomb #12 and Stele #2 in El Mirador-Río Azul National Park (2010)

 - Conservation of the Late Pre-Classic Murals at San Bartolo and the Temple of the Hieroglyphic Staircase at Yaxha-Nakum-Naranjo National Park, Ancient Maya Sites in Eastern Petén (2008)

 - Conservation of Artifacts from the Pre-Classic and Classic Maya Site of El Perú-Waka’ (2007)

 - Conservation of Late Pre-Classic Maya Murals at San Bartolo (2006)

 - Preventive Conservation of the Collections of the National Museum of Archaeology and Ethnology (2005)

 - Preventive Conservation of the Collections of the National Museum of Archeology and Ethnology (2002)

 - Preventive Conservation of the Collections of the National Museum of Archaeology and Ethnology (2001)

 There are two stages in the selection process for the U.S. Ambassadors Fund for Cultural Preservation (AFCP):

-Each year, the Cultural Heritage Center (CHC) invites U.S. ambassadors serving in eligible countries to submit project proposals for cultural heritage preservation projects on behalf of museums, ministries of culture, NGOs, and other qualified entities.
-The CHC coordinates the review of proposals and recommends projects for funding.
-Funding opportunities are announced in the fall, and awards are announced in the summer.
+- Each year, the Cultural Heritage Center (CHC) invites U.S. ambassadors serving in eligible countries to submit project proposals for cultural heritage preservation projects on behalf of museums, NGOs, and other qualified entities.
+Through its Cultural Affairs Section, the U.S. Embassy opens a call for applications for a specified time period, generally in the month of October.